As Catedrais beach is one of the best-kept secrets in Spain! Learn when & how to get to Praia das Catedrais Beach to see this natural wonder

-As Catedrais is one of the most beautiful beaches in Europe.
+As Catedrais beach is one of the most beautiful beaches in Europe.
 Spain is known for having sunlit, sandy beaches with picturesque views.
 But there’s something about As Catedrais that just doesn’t compare to other beaches that you may have holidayed on.
-As Catedrais Beach is one of the best places to visit in Spain!

 As Catedrais Beach: History and Facts